atkaper/oracle-forms-standalone-runner/README.md

 For us, the one screen I wanted to use seems to work fine, and some others also display fine.
 So just give it a try... ;-)
 - I run this in Linux, and do see that possibly my system has some different font-sizes than the Windows browser version will have.
 So some texts might not align perfectly.
 - I have no knowledge about programming / developing IN oracle forms, so do not bother to aks me about that.
 I only got this webstart applet to run standalone.

+Addition: the disclaimer about font-sizes can now be fixed by tweaking some startup parameters.
+See bottom of document.

 ## Demo Run